kivilahtio/koha-migration-toolbox/extractor/PrettyExtractor/README.md

 - Configure the extract.pl tool's config.perl to use the configured ODBC data sources, and the export/shipping remote file server access.
 One separate config.perl-file needs to be created for both PrettyLib and PrettyCirc databases.
 Make sure they export to different export directories.

-- Schedule the extract.pl to be ran daily via the "Task Scheduler"-program. extract.pl needs the following commandline parameters; --extract --ship --workingDir "C:\Absolute\Path\To\Directory\Of\extract.pl"
+- Schedule the extract.pl to be ran daily via the "Task Scheduler"-program. see extract.pl --help

 - Make sure to manually test data exporting first.
 See "perl extract.pl --help" for more information.